Noise maker crafted out of toilet paper roll.

 LOOK CLOSELY

 Take a look.
 What do you see?
 You probably notice a ball of twine nestled between two brass plates.
 Yet there’s more to this artwork than meets the eye!
 Artist Marcel Duchamp first created this artwork, which is called With Hidden Noise, with some help from his friend Walter Arensberg.
 Walter chose a secret object and hid it inside the artwork.
-Nobody, not even Marcel Duchamp, knew what Walter hid inside.
-Artist Marcel Duchamp sometimes created the same artwork again and again, including With Hidden Noise.
+Nobody, not even Duchamp, knew what Walter hid inside.
+Duchamp sometimes created the same artwork again and again, including With Hidden Noise.
 For later versions of the artwork, the artist’s wife was the one who hid the secret object.
-Artist Marcel Duchamp liked to play games, especially chess.
+Duchamp liked to play games, especially chess.
 He also made art that sometimes included jokes, tricks, and riddles.

 Marcel Duchamp is famously known for saying, “It’s art if I say so.”

-Drawing of Marcel Duchamp by Anne Matlock for the Hirshhorn Museum and Sculpture Garden.
+Drawing of Marcel Duchamp by Anne Matlock for the Hirshhorn Museum and Sculpture Garden

 Want to learn more?
 Read more about Marcel Duchamp’s life and work.